apache/tvm/src/runtime/hexagon/profiler/README.md

 **Note:**

-- For on-device runs, 'lwp.json' is genrated in the same remote directory where 'tvm_rpc_android' is copied.
+- For on-device runs, 'lwp.json' is generated in the same remote directory where 'tvm_rpc_android' is copied.
 This remote path is needed to copy the file from the device and can be found in 'hexagon_server_process["launcher"].workspace'.